vanmart/niceBasicRailsApp-API_Scaffold/README.md

 # Pre configured Services

+*Figaro:
-*Figaro: secret file for usernames, API credentials, passwords, etc.
+Secret file for usernames, API credentials, passwords, etc

-*Bootstrap: for responsive design.
+*Bootstrap:
+For responsive design

+*Devise:
-*Devise:for user authentication.
+For user authentication

+*Devise-bootstrap-views:
-  *Devise-bootstrap-views:  for pretty devise bootstrap views *Toastr:                  for nice alerts *FontAwasome:             nice icons
+For pretty devise bootstrap views

+*Toastr:
+For nice alerts

+*FontAwasome:
+Nice icons

+*Rolify:
-  *Rolify:                  for roles managment user can have one or many roles *RailsAdmin:              for adminstration dashboard localhost:3000/dashboard  only MasterAdmin role can acces *Cancancan:               for user permission or application access
+For roles managment user can have one or many roles

+*RailsAdmin:
+For adminstration dashboard localhost:3000/dashboard  only MasterAdmin role can acces

+*Cancancan:
+For user permission or application access

 enjoy.